Crime prevention and community relations programsClick the arrow for more information

 - News Media- This category includes full-time employees of a news media organization.
 Photographers will not be allowed to photograph prisoners being transported in patrol vehicles from within the same vehicle.
 There are no restrictions on the number, time, or duration of ride-alongs in this category.

-- Non-Sworn Public Personnel- This category includes persons employed in a non-sworn public safety capacity by Guilford County or the municipalities within Guilford County, including interns.
+- Non-Sworn Public Personnel- This category includes persons employed in a non-sworn Murray State Police capacity by Calloway County or the municipalities within Calloway County, including interns.
 There are no restrictions on the number, time, or duration of ride-alongs in this category.

 Ride-Along Waiver and Participation Agreement